nicholasd-uci/javaScript101/README.md

 # javaScript101

 # What is this Repo?
-> This repo was just a practice repo so that we could understand the use of prompt and how to use it.
+> This repo was just a practice repo so that we could understand the use of prompts and how to use it.
 ```
  We also went over:
     > Console Logging to the Browser